satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 - Explicitly use the product interaction data (the adjacency list).
 The positive examples are then pairs of nodes that are directly connected.
 This restricts the meaning of being close as being 1 hop away.
 Note that a node still gets messages from other nodes that could be more than 1 hop away (Depending on how many layers are there in the NN)
 - Collect a few nearby nodes by running some flavor of weighted random walks of fixed lengths that start at a particular node.
 The positive labels are now pairs of nodes that are in the neighborhood of the target node.

 After collecting the positive labels, we need to get negative labels.
 The idea is to sample nodes that are far away from the target node.
 For large graphs, we can just sample from the uniform distribution and get such nodes with a high probability.
 These are considered easy negatives, as they are likely to be very unrelated to the target node.
 However, we want our embeddings to be more discriminative than just being able to separate cameras from bedsheets.
-So we collect a few hard negatives.
-Check out the PinSage paper for how and when to add these hard negatives.
+So we collect a few *hard negatives*.
+Check out the Pinterest's [PinSage](https://medium.com/pinterest-engineering/pinsage-a-new-graph-convolutional-neural-network-for-web-scale-recommender-systems-88795a107f48) for how and when to add these hard negatives.

 Here’s a rough outline of what the training loop looks like for the toy graph shown below.
 I’m going to consider that our positive labels are directly connected nodes.
 ![](/assets/img/post_images/toygraph1.png)